List of Mr. Men: Mr. Messy

 Mr. Messy is the 8th book in the Mr. Men series by Roger Hargreaves.
 Mr. Messy is pink and really messy but has a really nice smile.
 Mr. Messy lives in a messy house until Mr. Neat and Mr. Tidy come to clean his house and give him a bath (his first ever, as the bathroom had previously been the messiest of the house).
 He becomes neat and thinks he has to change his name.
 Mr. Messy then becomes clean.

 In the 2008 TV series The Mr. Men Show, Mr. Messy is not only messy but unclean and unhygienic also, notably more than he is messy, and he acts more like a fun-loving teenager who loves to party a lot, slightly similar to that of Jeff Spicoli from Fast Times at Ridgemont High.
 He was given blue and white sneakers (similar to Little Miss Chatterbox's, only with patches of dirt on the toes, and both on occasion in the show and in his character image, one of them with untied laces), and his limbs are also made solid, instead of scribbled like they were originally.
 Also, his house is no longer by itself in a messy field.
 He lives right next door to Mr. Persnickety (U.S.) / Mr. Pernickety (UK) (originally named Mr. Fussy in the book series and also in the second series) in a duplex-styled house.
 He also owns a pizzeria.
 His catchphrases are "Shazam!" and "That's what I'm talkin' about!".
 On the website, he says "Messy, not dressy".
 In the US and UK Versions, he is voiced by series art director, Peter Rida Michail, and Rob Rackstraw.

 Mr. Messy appears under the titles Monsieur Sale (French), Don Lioso (Spanish), Meneertje Knoeipot/Meneertje Sloddervos (Dutch), Ο Κύριος Τσαπατσούλης (Greek), 邋遢先生 (Taiwan), 너절씨 (Korean), Mr. Anniben (Welsh), Unser Herr Schlampig (German), Bay Dağınık (Turkish), Fætter Sjusk (Danish), Herr Rotekopp (Norwegian), מר שלומפר (Hebrew), Herra Subbi (Icelandic), and Senhor Desmazelado (Portuguese).

 In the 50 Years of Mr. Men documentary, Adam Hargreaves said that he was possibly the easiest character to draw.

 Mr. Metal

 Mr. Metal is a minor character in The Mr. Men Show who only appeared in the episode "Robots".
-He was created by Little Miss Naughty.
-He wanted to host Good Morning Dillydale, but Mr. Happy tells him that the job was taken.
-He can also shrink people (and rap).
+He was created by Little Miss Naughty so she could take over Good Morning Dillydale.
+He repeatedly asks to be the host, but Mr. Happy turns him down which leads to him shrinking him and Little Miss Sunshine and taking the role of host by force, also shrinking Miss Naughty as well.
 He is voiced by Godfrey (credited as Godfrey Danchimah).